OpenAtomFoundation/TobudOS/README_en.md

 # Join the TencentOS tiny official QQ technology exchange group

-Scan the QR code plus group, please note the TencentOS tiny developer, the staff will review according to the notes:
+Scan the QR code to join the qq group, please note the TencentOS tiny developer, the TencentOS tiny staff will review according to the notes:

 ![](./doc/picture/introduction/qq.png)